Centex RV Rentals

 Most travel trailers come with stabilizer jacks that help prevent movement inside the trailer:

-• Extend the Stabilizer Jacks: All of our campers have a stabilizer jack drill include.
-This helps make set up a breeze and eliminates the manual effort required with manual cranks.
-Lower the stabilizer jacks with the drill until they touch the ground and provide stability.
-Avoid using these jacks to lift the trailer; they’re only intended to add stability.
+• Extend the Stabilizer Jacks: All of our campers include stabilizer jacks, making the setup a breeze, especially as it eliminates the manual effort required with cranking.
+Lower the stabilizer jacks until they touch the ground and provide stability, but avoid using these jacks to lift the trailer; they’re only intended to add stability.

 • Double Check Stability: Walk around inside the trailer to ensure it’s stable and doesn’t sway.
 Adjust the jacks as necessary for better stability.